substrate-developer-hub/newsletter/README.md

 Alternately, tweet us @substrate_io.

-### ✅ What do we look for when considering whether to include something in Substrate Developer Newsletter?
+### ✅ What do we look for when considering whether to include something in the Substrate Developer Newsletter?

 * Community highlights including new pallets, SDKs, or features that could be interesting for other developers to learn about
 * Upcoming events relevant to the Polkadot developer community